enormandeau/github_tutorial/files/02_github.md

 ## An overview of GitHub

-In this section, we look at the different parts of GitHub, and at a user account.
+In this section, we look at the different parts of GitHub and of a user account.

 ### Main Page